dejwk/roo_display/doc/programming_guide.md

 ![img28](images/img28.png)

-We made the image small so that the example fits on one page, but this technique works also for regular-size images.
+We made the image small to make the example convenient to copy-paste, but this technique works for larger images as well.

 The image size, in pixels, is 60x45, which would mean 1350 bytes without compression (note that we're using 4bpp, i.e. 2 pixels per byte).
 The RLE compression reduced it to 547 bytes, i.e. by almost 60%.

 ##### Pixel formats

-Both the Raster class and the RleImage class support a wide range of color modes, namely:
+Both the `Raster` class and the `RleImage` class support a wide range of color modes, namely:

 * ARGB 8888
 * RGBA 8888